History of India (1947–present): 2014 – Return of Bharatiya Janata Party (BJP) Government

 The Hindutva movement advocating Hindu nationalism originated in the 1920s and has remained a strong political force in India.
 The major party of the religious right since the 1950s had been the Bharatiya Jana Sangh.
 The Jana Sangh joined the Janata party in 1977 but when that party fell apart in a short period of three years, the erstwhile members of Jana Sangh in 1980 formed the Bharatiya Janata Party (BJP).
 The BJP grew its support base in the following decades and is now the most dominant political party in India.
-In September 2013 the Chief Minister of Gujarat, Narendra Modi, was named the BJP's candidate for prime minister ahead of the 2014 Lok Sabha election.
+On 13 September 2013 the Chief Minister of Gujarat, Narendra Modi, was named the BJP's candidate for prime minister ahead of the 2014 Lok Sabha election.
 Several BJP leaders initially expressed opposition to Modi's candidature, including BJP founding member L. K. Advani.
 Contrary to the strategies used by the party during previous elections, Modi played the dominant role in the BJP's presidential style election campaign.
 The 16th national general election, held in early 2014, saw a landslide victory for the BJP led NDA; the alliance gained a landslide victory and formed a government under the premiership of Modi.
 The Modi government's landslide victory in the 2014 Lok Sabha election and popularity helped the BJP win several state assembly elections in India.
-The Modi government implemented several initiatives and campaigns to increase manufacturing and infrastructure – notably — Make in India, Digital India and the Swachh Bharat Mission.
+Narendra Modi took oath as the 14th Prime Minister of India on 26 May 2014.